 - 6.2.1.
-The Trust Secretary will ensure that Registers of Interest are established to record formally declarations of interests.
-Separate registers will be held by the Trust Secretary of Directors, Governors and staff.
+The Associate Director of Corporate Governance will ensure that Registers of Interest are established to record formally declarations of interests.
+Separate registers will be held by the Associate Director of Corporate Governance of Directors, Governors and staff.
 In particular the Register will include details of all Directorships and other relevant and material interests which have been declared. - 6.2.2.
-All Directors and Governors are required to complete an annual declaration.
+All Directors and Governors and 'decision making staff' are required to complete an annual declaration.
 These details will be kept up to date and any changes to interests declared during the preceding month will be incorporated. - 6.2.3.
-For Consultant staff, the portfolio of evidence required to support their declaration form should be completed and produced as part of their annual appraisal process.
-Similarly when applying for formulary inclusion for new medicines any declaration of interest or affiliation with the pharmaceutical industry must be declared; - 6.2.4 As a matter of good practice all staff are requested to declare private practice connections as part of their annual appraisal documentation; - 6.2.5 Members of staff who are not required to make a formal declaration are still required to declare their interests when a potential conflict could arise.
+For Consultant staff, as well as recording interests on the electronic staff record the portfolio of evidence required to support their declaration should be completed and produced as part of their annual appraisal process.
+Similarly, when applying for formulary inclusion for new medicines any declaration of interest or affiliation with the pharmaceutical industry must be declared.

+- 6.2.4 As a matter of good practice all staff are requested to declare private practice connections as part of their annual appraisal documentation. - 6.2.5 Members of staff who are not required to make a formal declaration are still required to declare their interests when a potential conflict could arise.
 This should be brought to the attention of their line manager who will inform the relevant Director.
-This applies especially to those with budgetary or procurement responsibilities. - 6.2.6 Directors and Governors, committee members and employees are responsible for keeping their entry in the Register up to date. - 6.2.7 The Registers for Directors and Governors will be available to the public and the Chairman will take reasonable steps to bring the existence of the Register to the attention of the local population and to publicise arrangements for viewing it.
+This applies especially to those with budgetary or procurement responsibilities. - 6.2.6 Directors and Governors, committee members and employees are responsible for keeping their entry in the Register up to date. - 6.2.7 The Registers for Directors and Governors and decision-making staff will be available to the public and the Chair will take reasonable steps to bring the existence of the Register to the attention of the local population and to publicise arrangements for viewing it.